Packet Sniffers are used in many different situations, networks, troubleshooting and investigative scenarios.

-It is also used to monitor the traffic of your servers, routers, and other network hardware used in the company.
-The information gathered from a Packet Sniffer will significantly help an IT Administrator troubleshoot and fix network errors in a smaller span of time by understanding what is going over the wire as well as source/destinations.
+The information gathered from a Packet Sniffer will significantly help a Network Administrator troubleshoot and fix network errors in a smaller span of time by understanding what is going over the wire as well as source/destinations.

 Listed below are some of Packet Sniffers, their features, pricing and other capabilities that they offer.

 The Best Packet Sniffing & Analysis Tools

 SolarWinds offers many types of IT management tools including the Deep Packet Inspection and Analysis Tool that are part of the Bandwidth Analyzer Pack.